The Secrets to Mastering Productivity and Overcoming Procrastination | Mike Dee | Glasp Talk #6

 Glasp Talk delves deep into intimate interviews with luminaries from various fields, unraveling their genuine emotions, experiences, and the stories that lie behind them.

 Today's guest is Mike Dee, a globally recognized expert in personal productivity.
-Mike has more than 1 million subscribers on YouTube and shares innovative approaches to hacking productivity, mastering the art of overcoming procrastination, and employing speed learning strategies.
+Mike has more than 1 million subscribers on YouTube and shares innovative approaches to hacking productivity, mastering the art of overcoming procrastination and employing speed learning strategies.

 In this interview, Mike shares his journey from starting a YouTube channel as a university project to becoming a renowned productivity coach.
 He discusses the importance of self-education and networking, explaining his "knowledge bank" system for retaining valuable information.
 Mike also talks about his two businesses: his personal development productivity training and PlayStack, which helps grow YouTube channels for businesses.